Doozie7/ExampleConfigServer/README.md

 # Example ConfigServer
 .Net Core Web API example

+## Overview
+The system is a simple customer configuration api, each customer can have a whole tree of configuration information stored against their account.
+The api allows the consumer to manage the information and query the config.

+## How and Why
 This example demonstrates the used of the .NET Core and the MVC Web API features.

 - **Focus** -- The primary focus of this repo is to have code for discussion with colleagues.